lechnerc77/azd-compatibility-azure-function/README.md

 ## Introduction

-With the update of the Azure Developer CLI to version [0.2.0-beta.2 (2022-09-21)](https://github.com/Azure/azure-dev/releases/tag/azure-dev-cli_0.2.0-beta.2) a change was introduced that affects the structuring of the bicep templates i.e., structuring them via modules (see also pull request [Rearrange Bicep Modules #548](https://github.com/Azure/azure-dev/pull/548)).
+With the update of the Azure Developer CLI to version [0.2.0-beta.2 (2022-09-21)](https://github.com/Azure/azure-dev/releases/tag/azure-dev-cli_0.2.0-beta.2) a change was introduced that affects the structuring of the `bicep` templates i.e., structuring them via *modules* (see also pull request [Rearrange Bicep Modules #548](https://github.com/Azure/azure-dev/pull/548)).

 > 📝 Remark: The setup presented here is also valid with the CLI version [0.3.0-beta.1](https://github.com/Azure/azure-dev/releases/tag/azure-dev-cli_0.3.0-beta.1).

 ## What has changed

-Up to the version 0.2.0-beta.1 the `infra` folder contained the bicep files in a structured but "flat" manner.
+Up to the version 0.2.0-beta.1 the `infra` folder contained the `bicep` files in a structured but "flat" manner.
 It was well defined, but all files have been gathered in one directory:

 ![azd infra directory structure beta1](./assets/infrafolder-020-beta1.png)

 Although this setup is easy to understand and might be a good fit for small projects, it will face some limitations:

-- The more complex the setup the bigger the `resources-bicep` file will become.
+- The more complex the setup the bigger the `resources.bicep` file will become.
 This will decrease the maintainability and the code will be hard to understand.
 The mitigation would be to split the files.
 This can again become messy, and governance needs to be put in place to assure a uniform structuring across projects.
-- Some copy and paste must happen in between projects, so even after introducing `azd` as best practice for development teams in a company to unify the infrastructure provisioning each team must take care individually to keep central resource definition up to date.
+- Some copy and paste must happen in between projects, so even after introducing `azd` as best practice for development teams each team must take care individually to keep central resource definitions for a unified infrastructure up to date.

 The creators of the `azd` seem to be well aware of this and their solution proposal is available with version 0.2.0-beta.**2** of the Azure Developer CLI.
 The main change is that the bicep files are refactored into [modules](https://learn.microsoft.com/azure/azure-resource-manager/bicep/modules).
 The new `infra` folder has the following structure: